1969 Atlantic hurricane season: Hurricane Laurie

 A low pressure area developed into a tropical depression while located about 75 mi northeast of Guanaja in the Bay Islands Department of Honduras.
 Although conditions were favorable for rapid deepening, the depression failed to do so because it was not vertically stacked and struck the Yucatan Peninsula late on October 18.
 After emerging into the Gulf of Mexico on the following day, the system strengthened into Tropical Storm Laurie.
 Later on October 19, Laurie curved northward and continued intensifying.
 At 18:00 UTC on October 20, the storm became a hurricane.
 It then curved eastward over the central Gulf of Mexico and continued to deepen, peaking as a Category 1 hurricane with sustained winds of 90 mph and a minimum barometric pressure of 973 mbar.
 Thereafter, drier air began weakening Laurie on October 22.
 Laurie curved southeastward and then southward, allowing it to remain well offshore the Gulf Coast of the United States.

 Early on October 23, the cyclone weakened to a tropical storm while curving west-southwestward.
 Late the following day, Laurie deteriorated into a tropical depression.
 After moving southwestward and then southward, the storm made landfall near Paraíso, Tabasco, Mexico, early on October 27.
 Laurie promptly dissipated.
 Offshore, oil rig personnel were evacuated as the storm approached.
 A hurricane watch was issued from Galveston, Texas, to Pensacola, Florida; the watch was extended eastward to Apalachicola, Florida, on October 21.
 Voluntary evacuations occurred in southern Louisiana out of fear of a storm similar to Hurricane Betsy in 1965 or Camille earlier that year.
 Impact on land was primarily limited to minor beach erosion.
 It caused minor damage in the Yucatan Peninsula and in Tabasco.

-Tropical Storm Sixteen
+October tropical storm

 A subtropical depression formed west-southwest of the Azores on October 28.
 It moved northwestward, reaching tropical storm strength on October 29, and after turning sharply east, the system attained its peak of 70 mph winds.
 The storm transitioned into an extratropical on October 31 west of the Azores.

-Hurricane Seventeen
+October hurricane

 A large extratropical storm over the North Atlantic formed a subtropical storm on October 31 south of Newfoundland.
 It moved southeast, gaining tropical characteristics and strength on the way.
 It reached hurricane strength on November 4, peaking as a minimal Category 1 storm while approaching the Azores, but weakened prior to passing through the islands.
 The system transitioned into an extratropical cyclone on November 7.